Intel: Intel Israel

-Intel has been operating in the State of Israel since Dov Frohman founded the Israeli branch of the company in 1974 in a small office in Haifa.
-Intel Israel currently has development centers in Haifa, Jerusalem and Petah Tikva, and has a manufacturing plant in the Kiryat Gat industrial park that develops and manufactures microprocessors and communications products.
+Intel has been operating in Israel since Dov Frohman founded the Israeli branch of the company in 1974 in a small office in Haifa.
+Intel Israel has development centers in Haifa, Jerusalem and Petah Tikva, and a plant in the Kiryat Gat industrial park that develops and manufactures microprocessors and communications products.
 Intel employed about 10,000 employees in Israel in 2013.
 Maxine Fesberg has been the CEO of Intel Israel since 2007 and the Vice President of Intel Global.
 In December 2016, Fesberg announced her resignation, her position of chief executive officer (CEO) has been filled by Yaniv Gerti since January 2017.

 In June 2024, the company announced that it was stopping development on a Kiryat Gat-based factory in Israel.
 The site was expected to cost $25 billion, with $3.2 billion provided by the Israeli government in the form of a grant.